 To switch off the fire, the ON/OFF button should be pressed.
-After the system has emitted a beep, the fire switches off.
+After the system has emitted a beep, the fire switches off..

-WARNING: Do not convert appliance to use different fuel type.
-Only use appliance with fuel type specified.
+WARNING: Do not convert heater to use different fuel type.
+Only use heater with fuel type specified.